bernhardAxonIvy/doc/source/engine-guide/tool-reference/setup-wizard.rst

     **admin**.

-.. _setup-wizard-licence:
+.. _setup-wizard-license:

-Licence
+License
 -------

-On the :guilabel:`Licence` step you have to upload a valid licence:
+On the :guilabel:`License` step you have to upload a valid license:

 .. figure:: /_images/engine-cockpit/engine-cockpit-setup-licence.png

-Use the :guilabel:`Choose licence` button to open the file browser and select the licence which should be used or simply drop your licence inside the marked field.
+Use the :guilabel:`Choose license` button to open the file browser and select the license which should be used or simply drop your license inside the marked field.

 .. note::
-    It is possible to configure the engine without a valid licence, but the engine will always start in the :ref:`demo-mode` if you do not have a valid licence and therefore does not use your configuration.
+    It is possible to configure the engine without a valid license, but the engine will always start in the :ref:`demo-mode` if you do not have a valid license and therefore does not use your configuration.